M-Davies/oghma/README.md

 ## Contributing

 All contributions are welcome!
 Please join our [discord](https://discord.gg/8YZ2NZ5) and post a greeting in `#contributing` to get started.
 Also check out our [Testing.md](https://github.com/M-Davies/oghma/blob/master/TESTING.md) guide to setting up your own test bot to push new features and fixes (requires joining the discord)!
-It's just me working on the bot at the moment so any and all help would be appreciated :)
+It's just me working on the bot at the moment so any and all help would be appreciated.

 ## Privacy

 No user data is stored on who executed what command, just logs of what command was initiated anonymously are stored for debugging purposes.